Skilled Worker Visa

 Our business immigration lawyers can work with you throughout the lifecycle of your Skilled Worker Visa, ensuring that you are in a position to successfully apply for an extension upon the expiry of your initial leave.

 Garth Coates Solicitors is one of London’s most respected immigration law firms.
-We have helped many skilled individuals extend their visa and ultimately obtain settlement.
+We have helped many skilled individuals extend their visas and ultimately obtain settlement.
 Our founding partner, Garth Coates, spent many years working in the Home Office as an Immigration Caseworker.
 This experience has given him a unique understanding as to what immigration decision-makers are looking for when approving visa applications.

 WHAT ARE THE ELIGIBILITY REQUIREMENTS TO APPLY FOR A SKILLED WORKER VISA?